vasu31dev/playwright-ts-template/docs/Utilities.md

 8. Similarly, we have `selectByText()` and `selectByIndex()` functions for selecting options by text or index, and `selectByValues()` for multi-select dropdowns.

+9. `wait(ms: number)`: This function defines the period of time in milliseconds during which a script pauses or sleeps before proceeding to the next step or action. `SMALL_TIMEOUT` is a constant defined for 5000 milliseconds, under `constants` directory in `vasu-playwright-utils` package.

-For more information on actions refer to the [Playwright Actions documentation](https://playwright.dev/docs/input) and regarding auto waits refer to [Playwright Auto waiting documentation](https://playwright.dev/docs/actionability)
+For more information on actions, please refer to the [Playwright Actions documentation](https://playwright.dev/docs/input).
+For more information on auto-waits, refer to [Playwright Auto waiting documentation](https://playwright.dev/docs/actionability).

-For more information on the optional parameters refer to the [Optional Parameter Objects](#optional-parameter-objects) section below.
+`action-utils` functions can be used with various `Action options`, optional parameter type objects.
+Please refer to the [Optional Parameter Type Objects](#optional-parameter-type-objects) section below for more information.

 ### Managing Alerts

-The `action-utils` module provides utility functions to handle alerts in Playwright.
+The `action-utils` module also provides utility functions to handle alerts in Playwright.

 Here's an example of how to use the `action-utils` functions to handle alerts: